genlayerlabs/genlayer-docs/README.md

 # GenLayer Documentation

 This repo contains technical documentation for the [GenLayer project](https://genlayer.com/).

+The live site is available at [https://docs.genlayer.com/](https://docs.genlayer.com/).

 ## Setting up the Docs Locally